Cordy Glenn: Professional career

-NFL Draft
+Pre-draft

-Glenn was regarded by Frank Cooney of NFLDraftScout.com as the No. 2 guard available in the 2012 NFL Draft, behind David DeCastro.
+Glenn was regarded by Frank Cooney of NFLDraftScout.com as the No. 2 guard available in the 2012 NFL draft, behind David DeCastro.

-Buffalo Bills (2012–2018)
+Buffalo Bills

 Glenn was selected by the Buffalo Bills in the second round (41st pick overall).
-Glenn became the ninth player from the University of Georgia to be drafted by the Buffalo Bills.

 On September 9, 2012, Glenn started at left tackle and helped block for a rushing attack in which C.J.
 Spiller rushed for a career-high 169 yards against the New York Jets.
 Glenn became first Bills rookie to start at left tackle in a season opener since Glenn Parker in 1990.
 On September 16, 2012, Glenn and his offense did not allow a sack for the second straight week against the Kansas City Chiefs.
 It was the second time in team history the offensive line held opponents to zero sacks in the first two games of a season.
 The last time was during the 1980 season.
 On November 11, 2012, Glenn was part of an offense that produced season bests of 481 total yards and a time of possession of 33:50 against the New England Patriots.
 At the end of the 2012 season, Glenn started all 13 games he played.
 Glenn was part of an offensive line that held opponents to 30 sacks (5th fewest in the AFC), while blocking for a rushing attack that averaged 138.6 yards per game.
 (2nd in the AFC.)

 On November 3, 2013, Glenn started at left tackle for an offensive line that did not give up a sack or quarterback hit and blocked for a rushing attack that recorded a season-high 241 yards rushing against the Kansas City Chiefs.
 At the end of the 2013 season, Glenn started all 16 games for the first time in his career.
 Glenn blocked for just the second Bills running back duo in franchise history to exceed 800 yards a piece on the ground (Fred Jackson & C.J.
 Spiller).

 Glenn started all 16 games for the second time in his career in 2014, and he would accomplish the feat again in the 2015 season.

 On May 3, 2016, Glenn agreed to terms with the Bills on a five-year contract extension worth $65 million.

 Glenn's 2017 season was plagued by foot and ankle injuries, only playing six games before being placed on injured reserve on December 15, 2017.